NotReallySynthPlls/NotReallySynthPlls/docs/talk/index.md

 The real point here is the **Who Cares** column.
 Notably different classes of circuits care entirely about one or the other of phase and period jitter - and rarely both.
 Most of the analog-ier classes care about phase, while digital-ier stuff cares about period.
 (We'll shortly discuss why.)

 And the question-marks in our bottom-right entry are very sincere: I'm yet to find an electronic system that cares one bit about cycle-to-cycle jitter.
 This is a quantity that sparks a wide divide between chip and system designers.
 Discrete clock-sources tend to report cycle-to-cycle jitter (generally without also including either phase or period).
 Integrated PLL designers, in contrast, rarely report (or even measure) this quantity at all.
-The case for reporting it has something to do with the stability of measuring it, or the repeatability of measuring it, or some argument I hear every so often, and never buy.
+The case for reporting it has something to do with the stability of measuring it, or the repeatability of measuring it, or some argument I hear every so often (and never buy).
 More relevant: systems fail when they misunderstand or misplace these quanties.
 [Talbot & co](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.134.398&rep=rep1&type=pdf) show a number of examples of just how different 1ns cycle-to-cycle and 1ns of phase jitter can be.